Occasionally you may experience issues restoring files. This article outlines potential errors and solutions for these issues.

 Unable to restore until we have synchronized with destination

 Synchronization is a routine process that the CrashPlan app uses to compare the files selected for backup against the files that have actually been backed up.
-While this process shouldn't take very long, you can view the status information about synchronization from the Backup tab.
+While this process shouldn't take very long, you can view the status information about synchronization on the Home screen.

-During this process you can restore files backed up to a cloud destination, such as CrashPlan Central, from the CrashPlan web app.
+During this process you can restore files backed up to a cloud destination, such as CrashPlan cloud, from the CrashPlan console.

 Unable to restore because destination is offline

 If you receive a message that the destination is offline when trying to restore from a cloud destination, such as CrashPlan Central, you may be experiencing a network disruption or slowdown of service.
-See our troubleshooting guide for Connecting To CrashPlan Central.
+Contact your administrator for further assistance.

 Unable to open restored files on Mac

 If you are able to restore files to a Mac, but are unable to open the files, it means that you don't have the permissions needed to access the files.
 When this issue occurs, a red circle displays on the restored folders or files.
-See our troubleshooting article on correcting this issue.
+See our troubleshooting article to correct this issue.

 Still having trouble?

-If the above troubleshooting suggestions do not help you resolve the issue, please contact our Customer Champion team for further assistance.
+If the above troubleshooting suggestions do not help you resolve the issue, please contact technical support.